RCantu92/btc_and_eth_wallet/README.md

 ### Break down into end to end tests

 Below is an image of a valie BTC-testnet transaction.
+It can be found on Blockchain [here](https://www.blockchain.com/btc-testnet/tx/e48b3871afed3e0fcdd6118cb9fe2a9b02236affb91c7bf1dbe1ef5075561cd7).

 ![](./transaction_images/btc-testnet-tx-confirmation.png)